BIO

-Eric Alexander Santoli (b.
-1991) is a painter and teacher.
-He is a 2014 BFA graduate of the University of Pennsylvania and a 2013 certificate graduate of the Pennsylvania Academy of the Fine Arts.
-He has also taken classes at the Grand Central Atelier.
-His education extends into time learning as an apprentice in Anne Harris's mural painting studio, a 2013 internship at Sotheby's auction house and many other experiences.
-He is currently a graduate student in the MA of Studio Arts Program at the Florence Academy of Art.
+My name is Eric Alexander Santoli and I'm a painter and teacher.
+I'm a 2014 BFA graduate of the University of Pennsylvania and a 2013 certificate recipient of the Pennsylvania Academy of the Fine Arts.
+In 2024, I received my MA in Studio Art from the Florence Academy of Art.

 Artist's Statement

-"As a painter, my goal is to give my viewers a feeling that they can’t get by any other means.
-My goal isn’t to paint copies or to mimic photography.
-I like painting works in oils and watercolor that capture fleeting moments directly from nature.
-I love painting en plein air, but I also have an affinity for portraiture and figurative work.
-I am very well versed in art history and have a deep respect for artists of the past who have inspired me, many of whom painted en plein air.
-I utilize the ideas and methods of impressionism, but I find it best built on a solid foundation of atelier training.
+"As a painter, my goal is to give viewers of my work a feeling that they can’t get by any other means.
+I paint works in oil and watercolor, working directly from nature; one of my motivations to work from life is to create my own memories, which I record in paint.
+Each painting becomes a key which unlocks a memory of a specific moment.
+Many of my works are painted with speed and spontaneity in order to capture these moments.
+I love painting en plein air (outdoors), but I also have an affinity for portraiture and figurative work.
+I enjoy studying whatever catches my eye regardless of subject matter; I especially enjoy the challenge of rendering various textures, surfaces and reflections to create an illusion.
+I am well versed in art history and have a deep respect for artists of the past who have inspired me, many of whom combined academic and impressionistic ideas.
+I am fascinated by the ideas and methodology of impressionism, but I find that they work best when applied to a solid foundation of atelier training.
 With oils, I like exploring paint quality from thin and fluid to thick (impasto) and textured.
-I want people to view my work in person and to see each brushstroke.
-I personally love going to museums and seeing artists’ brushstrokes in person because it feels like I have a direct connection with the moment that they created the painting.
-I do a lot of sketching and I like painting whatever catches my eye; I especially enjoy rendering various textures and surfaces to create an illusion.
+I want viewers to see my work in person and to respond to each brushstroke.
+I personally love going to museums and seeing artists’ brushstrokes in person because it makes me feel like I have a direct connection with the moment that they created the painting.
 I think of painting as an alchemical meditation and as a way of appreciating the moment; I want to capture that moment of light and color as best as I can with paint."